Find your Future in the Ancient World

 - Interesting study abroad opportunities

-- One of the most active chapters of the Archaeological Institute of America nationwide, plus the only undergraduate classics conference on the West Coast
+- One of the ten most active chapters of the Archaeological Institute of America nationwide (out of 129 chapters), plus the only undergraduate classics conference on the West Coast

-- Willamette's Center for Ancient Studies and Archaeology (CASA) supports student and faculty research, scholarly conferences, and a guest lecture series
+- Willamette's Center for Ancient Studies and Archaeology (CASA) supports student and faculty research and a guest lecture series

-- Paid student internship at Willamette’s Hallie Ford Museum of Art; grants for summer programs in ancient languages not taught at Willamette
+- Paid student internship at Willamette’s Hallie Ford Museum of Art

 - A student-run Archaeology Club